PieterPenninckx/resource-management-in-rust/src/not-all-memory-needs-to-be-acquired.md

 We say that this is "on the heap".

 This is just the same as with any other kind of resource we discussed before!
+Memory on the heap has to be acquired explicitely and must be resude after use, either as a consequence of an explicit instruction in the program, or because the garbage collector takes care of that.
 Also for memory, the operating system has the role of resource manager, and it distributes handles (memory adresses) that can be used by the processes.
 But this is very low level stuff and it also has a large overhead because